 Check the livewell system often to assure that it is free of leaks.
-Hose connections should be tight and through hull fittings should be water tight.
-Clean livewells periodically with fresh water only, do not use cleaning agents, as they can harm fish later added to the livewell.
+Hose connections should be taut and watertight.
+Clean livewells periodically with fresh water only, do not use cleaning agents, as they may harm fish later added to the livewell.